What Are You Building?

 Eventually being in a position to handoff to someone I trust or be acquired so I can go do something else?

 Because being an entrepreneur can be one of the hardest and loneliest jobs in the world.
-Most people who aren’t entrepreneurs won’t get this.
-As entrepreneurs we are often flying way above the crowd without the luxury of a safety net to catch ourselves.
+So most people who aren’t entrepreneurs won’t get this, as entrepreneurs we are often flying way above the crowd without the luxury of a safety net to catch ourselves.
 It’s scary.

 If you are truly committed to being a successful entrepreneur, remember what you are building matters.